A Guide to Visiting Denali National Park: The Best Things To Do in the Summer

 I stayed in the Denali Bluffs Hotel, which is located just outside of the park entrance.
 The hotel comprises 12 buildings on the hillside overlooking Denali.
 Many of the rooms have balconies, allowing for a beautiful view on a clear day.
 My room was clean, nicely furnished and quite spacious.
 The hotel also has a restaurant that serves breakfast and dinner and is known for having a great BBQ platter.

-There are only a few hotel properties located right outside of the park.
-Other hotels similar to Denali Bluffs include McKinley Chalet Resort and Grande Denali Lodge.
+There are only a few hotel properties located right outside of the park and some are owned by cruise ship companies.
+Another option is the Grande Denali Lodge.

 Camping in Denali